Twisting instabilities in elastic ribbons with inhomogeneous pre-stress: a macroscopic analog of thermodynamic phase transition: Methodology: numerical and physical experiments

 We performed precision desktop-scale experiments on ribbons composed of vinyl polysiloxane (VPS, Elite Double 32, Zhermack) --- a silicone-based elastomer whose behavior has been shown to be well approximated, up to strains of around $30\%$, by a neo-Hookean constitutive law with Young's modulus $Y = 1.25\:\mathrm{MPa}$ and Poisson ratio $\nu \approx 0.5$ \citep{baek2021,johanns2021,grandgeorge2021,grandgeorge2022}.
 We first describe the procedure used to fabricate the ribbons, before discussing the apparatus and methods we employed in the loading tests.

 \paragraph{Fabrication of elastomeric ribbons} To fabricate VPS ribbons with inhomogeneous, uniaxial pre-stress and specified geometric parameters (given below in Eq.~\eqref{eqn:baselinevals}), we implemented the two-stage fabrication process summarized earlier in Figs.~\ref{fig:problemdefn}a--d.
-For each fabrication stage, we custom-made a mold from acrylic plates (thickness $2\:\mathrm{mm}$; TroGlass Clear Cast, Trotec) that were cut to shape using a laser cutter (Trotec Speedy 400).
-To minimize imperfections due to air bubbles, a de-gassed base/catalyst mixture of VPS was injected into each mold \citep{sano2022}.
-The first mold featured a uniform rectangular channel with additional end pieces to cast the inner strip with `clamping blocks' at its ends.
-The geometry of this channel had to be tailored to each pre-strain $p$ to ensure that the inner strip had the specified thickness $h$, width $\chi a$, and length $\ell$ after uniaxial stretching (accounting for transverse contraction due to the Poisson effect).
-We added a small amount (less than $0.1\%$ by weight) of red silicone pigment (Silc Pig, Smooth-On) to the VPS mixture before curing so that the pre-stressed region could be visualized in the finished ribbon.
-The second mold then held the inner strip under a controlled uniaxial strain, using the clamping blocks to place it symmetrically in the center of a wider channel (width $a$) while the outer strips were cast around it.
+We custom-made molds from acrylic plates (thickness $2\:\mathrm{mm}$; TroGlass Clear Cast, Trotec) that were cut to shape using a laser cutter (Trotec Speedy 400) and bonded together (Acrifix, PLEXIGLAS).
+For each fabrication stage, a mixture of VPS base and catalyst, in a 1:1 ratio by weight, was placed in a centrifugal mixer (THINKY ARE-250) for a total of $40$ seconds ($20\:\mathrm{s}$ at $2000$ rpm clockwise, $20\:\mathrm{s}$ at 2200 rpm counterclockwise).
+To minimize imperfections due to air bubbles, the mixture was degassed in a vacuum chamber before being injected into the mold using a syringe \citep{sano2022}.
+Curing of the polymer mixture took place at room temperature.

+The mold for the first fabrication stage featured a uniform rectangular channel with additional end pieces, to cast the inner strip with `clamping blocks' at its ends.
+The geometry of this channel had to be tailored to each pre-strain $p$ to ensure that the inner strip had the specified thickness $h$, width $\chi a$, and length $\ell$ after uniaxial stretching (specifically, the channel thickness $h_i = (1+p)^{\nu}h$, width $a_i = (1+p)^{\nu}\chi a$ and length $\ell_i=\ell/(1+p)$ with Poisson ratio $\nu = 0.5$, which compensated for the transverse contraction due to Poisson effects).
+We added a small amount (less than $0.1\%$ by weight) of red silicone pigment (Silc Pig, Smooth-On) to the VPS mixture before curing the inner strip so that the pre-stressed region could be visualized in the finished ribbon.
+For the second fabrication stage, a second mold held the inner strip under the specified uniaxial strain, using the clamping blocks to place it symmetrically in the center of a wider channel (width $a$) while the outer strips cured around it.
 This ensured, in turn, that the distribution of pre-stress in the finished ribbons was sufficiently symmetric that they did not develop spontaneous curvature after the mold and clamping blocks were removed.
+We note that cross-linking of the VPS polymer, at the interface between the inner and outer strips, effectively bonded the strips during the second curing stage without the need for gluing.
+Each finished sample was left for at least $24$ hours before being used for loading tests.

 \paragraph{Apparatus and protocols used for loading tests} Analogously to the FEM simulations, we conducted the two types of mechanical tests (end-shortening and end-rotation; see Figs.~\ref{fig:problemdefn}e--f) on our experimental samples.
 A photograph of the apparatus is shown in Fig.~\ref{fig:exptsetup}.
 Each ribbon was initially clamped in its fully-unrelaxed configuration to a universal testing machine (Instron 5943).
 The sample was clamped with the ribbon's width parallel to the direction of gravity, to minimize sagging due to self-weight.
 During loading, a torsional load cell (Instron; force capacity $\pm 450\:\mathrm{N}$, torque capacity $\pm 5\:\mathrm{N}\mathrm{m}$) simultaneously measured the axial force and torque.
 We also recorded the shape of the ribbon using a digital camera (Nikon D850).